oraclespainpresales/oraclespainpresales.github.io/workshops/visualbuilder/basic.md

 In order to help us in the aggregation, we're going to use the _Lodash_ Javascript library (see [here](https://lodash.com) for more information).
 VBCS is based on Oracle JET (as mentioned at the beginning of this workshop) and JET uses _RequireJS_ framework as the module and dependencies loader.

-To be able to make use of the _Lodash_ library inside our VBCS Javscript code, we just need to leverage _RequireJS_ and load it as follows:
+To be able to make use of the _Lodash_ library inside our VBCS Javscript code, we just need to leverage _RequireJS_.

-The library will be linked to its CDN: `https://cdnjs.cloudflare.com/ajax/libs/lodash.js/4.17.20/lodash.min.js``
+The library will be linked to its CDN: `https://cdnjs.cloudflare.com/ajax/libs/lodash.js/4.17.20/lodash.min.js`

 In the Javascript code window, type the following: